KeerthiSujithaP/Bharat_Intern-Temperature_Converter/README.md

 # Bharat_Intern-Temperature_Converter
-a simple website using CSS, HTML, JAVASCRIPT to convert temperature form Celsius to Fahrenheit and etc.
+A simple website using CSS, HTML, JAVASCRIPT to convert temperature form Celsius to Fahrenheit and etc.